raspberrypilearning/build-crumble-motor-buggy/en/step_1.md

 + How to connect DC motors to a Crumble controller board
 + How to coordinate two motors to control direction
-+ How to code a pre-programmed buggy 'journey'
++ How to code a preprogrammed buggy 'journey'

 --- /collapse ---